wp-plugins/vanilla-pdf-embed/readme.txt

 2. Activate the plugin through the "Plugins" menu in the WordPress admin panel

 == Changelog ==

+= 0.0.2 =
+  - Don't embed non-PDFs from the media library

 = 0.0.1 =
   - Initial release